khawla-k-banydomi/ActivityScheduler/README.md

 - To see How I configure my Github account Please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/Configuration.md). 🔧
 - To see the First Milestone (hito-0) and To Take a tour around the Application That I want to develop please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/Description.md). 🗓️
 - To see the Second Milestone (hito-1) and To take a tour around milestones and issues regarding the application please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/MS1_Specifying%20and%20planning%20the%20project.md).
-- To see the complete description of the user stories please Go [Here].
+- To see the complete description of the user stories please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/User-Stories.md).

 # TaskManager